interopion/jssql-site/index.md

 It supports indexes and has a rich join support.
 It gives you the opportunity to merge javascript and sql and get a new language.
 It is offline based application.
 You put your data in JSON files and they turn to you as a javascript objects.
 Stand alone library without any dependencies.
 JSSQL is useful and easy to use javascript based sql engine.
-JSSQL ships with a superb ORM: Eloquent.
-If you have used the Ruby on Rails framework, you will find Eloquent familiar, as it follows the ActiveRecord ORM style of database interaction.

 </div>